-Module No. Content Teaching Hours Design of Spur Gear Design of Helical Gear Design of Bevel Gear Design of Gear Assembly Design of Project Report Consists of Different Types of Gears Design of Antifriction Bearing Assembly Design of Journal Bearing Design of Project Report Consists of Different Types of Bearings.
-Design of Project Report Consists of Different Types of Bearings.
+Module No. Content Teaching Hours Design of Spur Gear Design of Helical Gear Design of Bevel Gear Design of Worm and Worm Gear Design of Gear Assembly • Design of Project Report Consists of Different Types of Gears Design of Antifriction Bearing Assembly Design of Journal Bearing • Design of Project Report Consists of Different Types of Bearings.
 Design of Cylinder and Cylinder Head.
-Design of Piston, Piston Ring and Gudgeon Pin.
-Design of Connecting Rod.
-Design of Crankshafts.
-The Design Project Consists of Two Imperial Size Sheets Drawn With 3D/2D CAD Software- One Involving Assembly Drawing With A Part List and Overall Dimensions and the Other Sheet Involving Drawings of Individual Components, Manufacturing Tolerances, Surface Finish Symbols and Geometric Tolerances Should be Specified So as to Make It Working Drawing.
+Design of Piston, Piston Ring and Gudgeon Pin. • Design of Connecting Rod.
+Design of Crankshafts. • The Design Project Consists of Two Imperial Size Sheets Drawn With 3D/2D CAD Software- One Involving Assembly Drawing With A Part List and Overall Dimensions and the Other Sheet Involving Drawings of Individual Components, Manufacturing Tolerances, Surface Finish Symbols and Geometric Tolerances Should be Specified So as to Make It Working Drawing.
 A Design Report Giving All Necessary Calculations of the Design of Components and Assembly Should Be Submitted.
 Students Are Required to be Submitted A Design Report Giving All Necessary Calculations of the Design of Components and Assembly.
 Develop the Programs in 'C' Language for All Design Components.